-The benefits of Vitamin D include its action as a natural antibiotic and antiviral supplement that helps your immune system fight off colds, flu and other infections.
+Its action as a natural antibiotic and antiviral supplement helps strengthen your immune system to fight off colds, flu and other infections.
 Researchers now believe that because people get less sunlight, and therefore less Vitamin D, in the wintertime, that is why colds, flu, and other infections happen more frequently in the winter.
+Flu pretty much disappears in summer.

-Even in places like Southern California, the winter sun does not convey enough Vitamin D for protection from disease.
 From mid-fall through winter, you are at greater risk of Vitamin D deficiency, especially if you live above the 38 degree north latitude, which runs approximately through Baltimore, St. Louis, Denver and San Francisco.
-In these areas, winter sun exposure is practically useless for producting Vitamin D.
+In these areas, winter sun exposure is practically useless for producing Vitamin D. Even in places like Southern California, the winter sun does not convey enough Vitamin D for protection from disease.

-In support of this theory, a study published by John Cannell, M.D., Executive Director of the Vitamin D Council (vitamindcouncil.com), showed these benefits of Vitamin D:
+In support of this theory, a study published by John Cannell, M.D., Executive Director of the Vitamin D Council, showed these benefits of Vitamin D:

 Dr. Cannell had his eyes opened to the benefits of Vitamin D at a California maximum-security hospital where he was working in 2005.
 Early that year, the hospital had a severe flu epidemic.
 In Dr. Cannell's ward, however, no one got sick, even though they had been exposed.
 The difference was that Cannell's patients had been taking 2,000 IU of Vitamin D daily for several months.